submariner-io/enhancements/lighthouse/aggregate-service-import.md

 of time where there will be a mix of upgraded and non-upgraded clusters.
 The latter still need to observe the per-cluster `ServiceImports` so they need to remain on the broker during the transition period.

-An upgraded cluster can remove its local copy of a remote cluster's `ServiceImport` when it observes the remote cluster's name in the status of the aggregated `ServiceImport`, which indicates the remote cluster was upgraded.
-Once the local copies of all remote cluster `ServiceImports` have been removed, the local cluster's `ServiceImport` can be removed from the broker.
+An upgraded cluster can remove its legacy per-cluster `ServiceImport` from the broker when it observes that all of the legacy `ServiceImport` cluster names are present in the aggregated `ServiceImport` status cluster name list.
+This indicates that all constituent clusters have been upgraded.

 The CoreDNS plugin still needs to watch for `ServiceImports` from non-upgraded clusters as well as the aggregated `ServiceImport` to maintain continuity during upgrade.
-If present, a cluster's `ServiceImport` will be used instead of its `EndpointSlice` when servicing requests to preserve prior behavior.
+If present, a cluster's `ServiceImport` information will be used instead of its `EndpointSlice` for servicing requests to preserve prior behavior.

 ## Alternative Approaches